pgalmiche/repo-setter/docs/src/index.rst

 repo-setter
 ===========

-**repo-setter** is a project aiming at starting projects with powerful tools like docker, :K3D:`K3D <>` for 3D animations exported in a standalone HTML file.
+**repo-setter** is a project aiming at starting projects that can be run inside docker containers.

+:K3D:`K3D <>` is used for 3D animations exported in a standalone HTML file.
 This HTML file can then be opened in any browsers on any laptop, is can then be easily integrated into a website or presentation slides like reveal js.